 Cooperating closely with major and very different contemporary composers such as John Adams and Helmut Lachenmann is an important part of Nicolas Hodges’ work.
 Many of them have dedicated their works to him, including Thomas Adès, George Aperghis, Gerald Barry, Harrison Birtwistle, Elliott Carter, James Clarke, Francisco Coll, Hugues Dufourt, Pascal Dusapin, Luca Francesconi, Beat Furrer, Isabel Mundry, Brice Pauset, Rolf Riehm, Wolfgang Rihm, Rebecca Saunders, Salvatore Sciarrino and Miroslav Srnka.

-Recent highlights were the premiere of the award-winning piano concerto by Simon Steen-Andersen as part of the Donaueschingen Festival in 2014 with Francois-Xavier Roth and the SWR Symphony Orchestra Freiburg Baden-Baden, as well as the world premiere of Variations from the Golden Mountains (Birtwistle) in London’s Wigmore Hall.
-Hodges played the world premiere of Elliott Carter’s Dialogues for piano and orchestra with the Chicago Symphony Orchestra and the German premiere with the Berlin Philharmonic conducted by Daniel Barenboim.
-He also realised the world premiere of Thomas Adès’ Piano Concerto In Seven Days with the London Sinfonietta followed by further performances with the London Symphony and Los Angeles Philharmonic Orchestras.
+Highlights of the past seasons were the premiere of the award-winning piano concerto by Simon Steen- Andersen as part of the Donaueschingen Festival in 2014 with Francois-Xavier Roth and the SWR Symphony Orchestra Freiburg Baden-Baden, as well as the world premiere of Variations from the Golden Mountains (Birtwistle) in London’s Wigmore Hall.
+Hodges played the Berlin premiere of Elliott Carter’s Dialogues for piano and orchestra with the Chicago Symphony Orchestra and the German premiere with the Berlin Philharmonic conducted by Daniel Barenboim.
+He also performed the world premiere of Thomas Adès’ Piano Concerto In Seven Days with the London Sinfonietta followed by further performances with the London Symphony and Los Angeles Philharmonic Orchestras.

 As a recitalist, he has performed in Berlin (Musikfest), Brussels (Ars Musica), Hamburg (Ostertoene), Helsinki (Musica Nova), London (Wigmore Hall and BBC Proms), Lucerne (Festival), Madrid (INAEM), Melbourne International Arts Festival, New York (Carnegie Hall and Mostly Mozart), Paris (IRCAM and Festival d’ Automne), Rom (IUC), Salzburg (Festival and Biennale), Strasbourg (Musica),Stuttgart (Eclat), Tanglewood (Festival), Tokyo, Vienna (Wien Modern) and Zurich (Tage für Neue Musik).
 In chamber music Nicolas collaborates regularly with the Arditti Quartet, Adrian Brendel, Colin Currie, Ilya Gringolts, Anssi Karttunen, Michael Wendeberg, Carolin Widmann and as a member of the Trio Accanto.

 Nicolas Hodges’ discography includes Adès piano concerto In Seven Days with the London Sinfonietta and Thomas Adès (Signum Classic).
-Recently, a CD with works by Harrison Birtwistle as well as a live recording of Luca Francesconi’s piano concerto with the Orquestra Sinfónica Casa da Musica and the Remix Ensemble Porto were released.
+In 2015, a CD with works by Harrison Birtwistle as well as a live recording of Luca Francesconi’s piano concerto with the Orquestra Sinfónica Casa da Musica and the Remix Ensemble Porto were released.
+In 2016 the CD „Voces Abandonadas“ was released with works by Walter Zimmermann (Wergo).
+In autumn 2017 the latest CD “Brice Pauset – Canons” was released (Wergo).